City Lindi, Tanzania

 As a volunteer, you will:

-- Support entrepreneurs in identifying packaging solutions that meet the requirements of buyers and customers (internationally as well)
+- Support entrepreneurs in identifying packaging solutions that meet the requirements of buyers and customers locally and internationally as well

-- Help grow enterprises by understanding the packaging needs that best represents the product, brand, and company (culturally and technically appropriate for region and/or communities and market demand)
+- Help grow enterprises by understanding the packaging needs that best represents the product, brand, and company (culturally and technically appropriate for and/or communities and market demand)region

-- Develop tools and training materials with SIDO, TCCIA and TWCC staff that can be used in their business development services.
+- Develop tools and training materials with staff that can be used in their business development services.

 - Support target SMEs to achieve standards required by buyers in terms of appropriate and marketable packaging and labelling; design logos and labels for SMEs